cibaca/udacity-scholarship-challenge/projects/disease-detection-project.md

 Pneumonia | 322
 Hernia | 110

-We initially tested our strategies for classifying all 15 conditions and redefined our goals through exploration, until in addition to identifying Healthy X-rays, the model could more accurately classify two conditions, Cardiomegaly and Effusion.
+We initially tested our strategies for classifying all 15 conditions and redefined our goals through exploration, until in addition to identifying Healthy X-rays (No Finding), the model could more accurately classify two conditions, Cardiomegaly and Effusion.

 For our final round, and based on clinical considerations, we proceeded with two sets:
 * Version 4.1 - for images taken using both antero-posterior position (AP) and postero-anterior position (PA).